 can temporarily lead to high memory usage in the JVM.
 To avoid possible

-out of memory exceptions, the size of the Arrow record batches can be
+out of memory exceptions, you can adjust the size of the Arrow record batches

 spark.sql.execution.arrow.maxRecordsPerBatch configuration to an integer that